Helping people find steady hope—and helping leaders lead with wisdom.

 Before retirement, much of my week was spent in the classroom, in the counseling office, and in the ordinary moments of ministry: hospital rooms, kitchen tables, prayer, grief, celebration, and long conversations.
+Post-retirement, I’m continuing counseling services and expanding time for volunteer visitation and support for church leaders—especially those carrying heavy loads.

 We can support audio + video + transcript.
 The long-term play: strong search value through transcripts and themed series pages.